Retention ratio

-Retention ratio indicates the percentage of a company's earnings that are not paid out in dividends to shareholders but credited to retained earnings.
+In corporate finance, the retention ratio indicates the percentage of a company's earnings that are not paid out in dividends to shareholders but credited to retained earnings.
 It is the opposite of the dividend payout ratio, and is a key indicator of how much profit a company is keeping to fund its operations, growth, and development.

 The retention ratio can be calculated using the following formula, essentially, the amount of dividends the company pays out divided by its net income: